 What’s in a name?
 That which we call a rose

 By any other name would smell as sweet

 There seems to be an ongoing back and forth about what is or is not craft beer.
-Is Yeungling craft beer because it uses so many adjuncts?
+Is Yuengling craft beer because it uses so many adjuncts?
 How about Boston Beer Company and its 3+ million barrels a year?
 Tenth and Blake owns a small part of Terrapin Brewery.
 Does that mean Terrapin isn’t craft?
-Mind you Tenth and Blake is owned by MillerCoors.
+Mind you MillerCoors owns Tenth and Blake.

 Join me as we take a look at what “craft beer” is and try to answer these questions.